 Questions about Hardship Fund awards should be addressed to the Hardship Fund: Toll-free information line at 888-809-2254 or www.elnyhardshipfund.com.

-Guaranty Association Benefits Company (GABC) began making reduced benefits payments on November 18, 2013.
-GABC, a not-for-profit insurance company created as a result of the Executive Life Insurance Company of New York (ELNY) liquidation, became responsible for making payments to payees and beneficiaries as of August 2013.
+Guaranty Association Benefits Company (GABC), a not-for-profit insurance company created as a result of the Executive Life Insurance Company of New York (ELNY) liquidation, became responsible for making payments to payees and beneficiaries as of August 2013 and began making reduced benefits payments on November 18, 2013.